Rodrigops27/AEKF-Update/README.md

 This simplification likely serves to preserve the **positive definiteness** of the process noise covariance matrix.

 ### B)  Full Maximum‑Likelihood Expression Implemented Here (from Eq.
 36 [1])
+The full update for the process noise covariance matrix is:
 ![Process Noise Covariance Adaptation](assets/QmatUpdate.png)

 However, that “steady-state difference”, exposed with parenthesis, usually stabilize at an application-specific value **greater than zero**.